Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI

 \subsection{Evaluation}

-To evaluate the performance of our proposed method, we leverage graph-matching concepts to compare the structural similarity between SPICE netlists.
+We leverage graph-matching concepts to compare the structural similarity between SPICE netlists.
 Unlike traditional approaches, we parse the netlists to extract components and their connections.
-We identify components by their types (e.g., Resistor, Capacitor, MOSFET) to ensure that our graph representations remain invariant to varying component labels used during netlist generation.
-This results in a constructed graph ``G'', where nodes represent circuit components and edges represent their interconnections, as illustrated~\autoref{fig:graph}.
-We use Graph Edit Distance (GED) as a quantitative metric to compare the representations of two SPICE netlists.
-GED ($G_1$,$G_2$) calculates the sum of the costs associated with transforming $G_1$ into $G_2$ through a series of edit operations on nodes and edges, such as insertions, deletions, and substitutions.
-To enhance the interpretability of our results, we normalize the GED to yield a final metric ranging from 0 to 100.
-This normalization is achieved by calculating the maximum possible GED, obtained by summing the total number of nodes and edges in both graphs and scaling accordingly.
-This standardized metric allows for a consistent and meaningful comparison across different circuits.
+We identify components by types (e.g., \texttt{Resistor}, \texttt{Capacitor}, \texttt{MOSFET}) to ensure that our graph representation is invariant to component labels used during netlist generation.
+This yields a graph ``G'', where nodes are circuit components and edges are interconnections, as illustrated~\autoref{fig:graph}.
+We use Graph Edit Distance (GED) to compare representations of two SPICE netlists.
+GED ($G_1$,$G_2$) calculates the sum of the costs associated with transforming $G_1$ into $G_2$ through a series of edit operations on nodes and edges, such as insert, delete, and substitute.
+We normalize the GED to yield a final metric in the range 0 to 100.
+This normalization is achieved by calculating the maximum GED, obtained by summing the number of nodes and edges in both graphs and scaling accordingly.
+This metric allows for a consistent comparison across different circuits.
 Thus, the similarity score between the two netlists is: